ecmwf/ecflow/docs/tutorial/advanced_topics/repeating.rst

-   repeat string COLOR red green blue yellow repeat enumerated FRUIT apple banana cherry repeat datelist YMD 20130101 20130102 20130103 20200101 20190101
+   repeat string COLOR red green blue yellow repeat enumerated FRUIT apple banana cherry repeat datelist YMD 20130101 20130102 20130103 20200101 20190101 repeat datetimelist INSTANT 20240101T000000 20240102T120000 20240103T060000

 In order to be used by the task script or :term:`trigger` expressions, each :term:`repeat` attribute generates ecFlow variable(s), with the name(s) corresponding to the name of the repeat.

 .. note::

-   If :code:`repeat date`, or :code:`repeat datelist` are used in trigger expressions, they will use date arithmetic.
+   If :code:`repeat date` or :code:`repeat datelist` are used in trigger expressions, they will use date arithmetic.
+   If :code:`repeat datetime` or :code:`repeat datetimelist` are used in trigger expressions, they will use seconds-based arithmetic.

 Repeat with day/date
 ----------------------